supremkc05/DajuBhaiMiniMart_Analysis/README.md

 **Dajubhai MiniMart Analysis**

-# 📊 ITS69304 Individual Assignment — Suprem Khatri

 This repository contains the **Jupyter Notebook** for dajubhai minimart analysis.
 The notebook demonstrates a full data science workflow: from data cleaning to model building using a dataset named `DajuBhaiMinimart.csv`.

 ---